Mert-Guenduez/learnityourself/Documentation/UC/AddUser/UC_AddUser.md

-# Use-Case Specification: Manage Tasks
+# Use-Case Specification: Add User

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-This Use Case deals with enabling a Guest to Log into the app and thereby becoming an User
+This Use Case deals with adding new Users to a Mision

 ## 2. Flow of Events
 ### 2.1 Basic Flow